 Some programs require field experience or an internship that provides technical on-the-job learning.
 Programs that don't require experience for graduation may still allow internships to count for credit.

 Some nuclear technician positions may require individuals to be licensed by the U.S. Nuclear Regulatory Commission (NRC).
 According to the NRC, individuals who operate or supervise the operation of a plant's control systems must be licensed.
 Applicants for licensure must meet several standards, including a passing score on an exam.

 Career and Salary Information

-The BLS estimates a -5% job growth for nuclear technicians in the years 2014-2024.
-In May 2015, the BLS also reported that the average annual wages for nuclear technicians were $78,850.
+The BLS estimates a decline in job growth for nuclear technicians in the years 2018-2028.
+In May 2018, the BLS also reported that the average annual wages for nuclear technicians were $79,970.

 With hands-on training and internships, nuclear technician programs prepare students for a career in nuclear technology.
 After earning an associate's degree and obtaining the appropriate licensure, graduates can go on to pursue a more advanced degree and obtain voluntary professional certification.